PaulApivat/paulapivat/content/post/dsfs_7/index.md

 **Null Hypothesis**: Probability of landing on Heads = 0.5 (fair coin)

-**Alt Hypothesis**: Probability of landing on Heads != 0.5 (unfair coin)
+**Alt Hypothesis**: Probability of landing on Heads != 0.5 (biased coin)

-Each binomial distribution (test) that consist of a 1000 bernoulli trials, each *test* where the number of heads falls outside the range of 469-531, we'll **reject the null** that the coin is fair.
+Each binomial distribution (test) that consist of 1,000 bernoulli trials, each *test* where the number of heads falls outside the range of 469-531, we'll **reject the null** that the coin is fair.
 And we'll be wrong (false positive), 5% of the time.
 It's a false positive when we **incorrectly reject** the null hypothesis, when it's actually true.

 We also want to avoid making a type-2 error (false negative), where we **fail to reject** the null hypothesis, when it's actually false.